Leading Change

 What Shackleton Did Differently

-Ernest Shackleton led 27 men through one of the most extreme survival situations in history.
+Ernest Shackleton led a crew of 27 through one of the most extreme survival situations in history.
 His ship, the Endurance, was crushed by Antarctic pack ice in 1915.
 For nearly two years, he kept every member of his crew alive through conditions that would have broken most leaders.

 He did it without a strategic plan.
 Without a budget.
 Without organizational authority.
 What he had was the ability to read his people, make decisions under uncertainty, and maintain hope when the facts did not support it.